Wylie House Museum

 Built in 1835 by Indiana University’s first president, Wylie House Museum is now part of the IU Libraries and is open to the public for guided tours.
 A rich archival collection contains thousands of Wylie letters that span more than a century, hundreds of photographs, and ephemera.

-The Wylie family members represented in this collection are all family or in-laws of Andrew Wylie, Jr., son of Indiana University's first president, Andrew Wylie.
+The Wylie family members represented in this collection are all family or in-laws of Andrew Wylie, Jr., eldest son of Indiana University's first president, Andrew Wylie.
 The collection consists of correspondence written by Andrew Wylie Jr., his father, his wife, his siblings, aunts and uncles.
-Also included are letters written by Wylie's father-in-law, Daniel Bryan, and other members of the Bryan family as well as a few from other individuals.
+Also included are letters written by Wylie's father-in-law, Daniel Bryan, other members of the Bryan family, and a few from other individuals.

 Collection ID: 2010.4.1